RobinMalfait/HoGent-Samenvattingen/2de-jaar/semester-I/Besturingssystemen.md

     s.count++;
     if (s.count <= 0)
     {
-        remove a proess P from s.queue;
+        remove a process P from s.queue;
         place process P on ready list;
     }
     s.flag = 0;